keyboard_arrow_up

 Submersible Liquid Level Transmitters

-Specifically designed for municipal liquid level measurements and a range of other applications.
-Specifically, these transducers are used for water and wastewater treatments, well depth measurements and offshore water depth measurements and therefore use a watertight, high-strength vented polyurethane cable, which is capable of complete submersion.
+Designed for municipal liquid level measurement and other applications, these transducers are used in water and wastewater treatment, well depth, and offshore water depth monitoring.
+They feature durable, watertight cables for complete submersion.

 General-Purpose Transducers